SmartX-Labs/SmartX-Mini/SmartX-Mini-2022 Collection/Experiment/Lab-2. InterConnect/Lab#2_InterConnect_v2R10.md

 The assigned IP address will be automatically applied when you’re initially booting your Raspberry Pi.

 To flash your OS to an SD card, you need to know where your card is mounted.
+Find the partition that have similar volume value with your SD cards.
+If your SD is a 32GB card, It has value about 29.83 GiB.

 ```bash
 sudo fdisk -l